 Where to learn in Singapore?
 Well, muslim.sg here is a good start.
 Suppose you prefer structured courses or modules, head to learnislam.sg to enrol for the Adult Islamic Learning (ADIL) or the aLIVE programme for your kids.
 Various online programmes offered by mosques and other Islamic Education Centres and Providers (IECPs) are good as well.
 There are also excellent videos on SalamSG TV.

 Wow!
-So many options now made available by our local ARS certified asatizahs!
+So many options are now made available by our local ARS certified asatizah!
 Don’t you agree?

 Lastly, Ramadan is not just about us improving just ourselves, it’s also about helping each other and inviting others to goodness as well.